ottiferous/ManBot/README.markdown

 ### Invocation

-> ruby A4Abot.rb username password
+> ruby A4Abot.rb

+Prompts will be provivded for username and password.
+Built in menus will allow for selection of areas within California to visit.

 ### Requrements
 Runs in Ruby 1.8.7 (universal-darwin11.0)